 Toyon is a beautiful native evergreen bush or small tree from the west coast of the United States.
-These plants are ideal for gardens on the west coast and will impress with showy displays of white flowers and bright red fruits that persist deep into the winter months.
+These plants are ideal for gardens on the west coast and will impress with showy displays of creamy white flowers and bright red fruits that persist deep into the early winter months.

 What Is A Toyon Plant?

-How To Grow A Toyon Tree
+How To Grow Toyon Tree

 Toyon plants can be grown from seeds and will take 10 to 40 days to germinate.
 (2) If you’d like to harvest your own seeds, soak them in water for about a week after removing them from the ripe fruits.
 Fall is the ideal season to plant these seeds.
 (3)